Creating a Student Position

-If a student position performs work typically considered part of a bargaining unit (BCGEU-Okanagan, or CUPE Locals 2950, 116 or 2278), the applicable collective agreement must be observed and the position would become part of the bargaining unit and subject to the provisions in the applicable collective agreement.
+If a student position performs work typically considered part of a bargaining unit (CUPE Locals 2950, 116 or 2278 at the Vancouver campus, or BCGEU at the Okanagan campus), the position becomes part of the bargaining unit and the provisions of the applicable collective agreement must be observed (including hours, wages, benefits, etc.).
 Positions created for and filled by students must not contain work that is reserved for unionized employees.

 All student positions are subject to the BC Employment Standards Act and University policies.
-Students should be provided with access to the University policies prior to being hired, found on the University Counsel website.
+Student offer letters should direct students to the various University policies online as reflected in the template below.

 The collective agreements specify wage rates for students covered by those agreements.
-For non-union student appointments, the wage rate must meet the provincial minimum wage.
-Please refer to the BC Government Ministry of Labour website.
+For non-union student appointments, the wage rate must at least meet the provincial minimum wage.

-Where a student worker is covered by a collective agreement, the provisions of the collective agreement apply.
+Where a student worker performs work covered by a collective agreement, the provisions of the collective agreement apply.

-As a guideline, we recommend that undergraduate students work a maximum of 12 hours per week in non-union and non-scholarship student positions.
+As a guideline, we recommend that students work a maximum of 12 hours per week in non-union and non-scholarship student positions.
 While this limit is a recommendation, we understand there will be times when additional hours are requested by students or required by departments.
-Given the various demands placed on our students, we ask that faculty members consider each student’s individual circumstances and commitments prior to scheduling them for additional work hours.
+Given the various demands placed on our students, it is expected that faculty members consider each student’s individual circumstances and commitments prior to scheduling them to work additional hours.

 Students in unionized, scholarship, and certain types of student appointments must follow the applicable collective agreement, scholarship requirements, and outlined regulations regarding hours of work per week.

-Students belonging to CUPE 2278 (Vancouver) or BCGEU (Okanagan) shall not work more than 12 hours per week in any given appointment subject to limited exemptions.
+Students belonging to CUPE 2278 (Vancouver campus) or BCGEU (Okanagan campus) shall not work more than 12 hours per week in any given appointment subject to limited exemptions.
 If in doubt, contact your HR Advisor or Associate for assistance.
 To avoid any concerns about this limit, clearly mark on the Student Appointment form the percentage of time that the student will be working in your department, and, in the case of an exception, be sure to include any documents that indicate an exception has been made.
 Exceptions may include situations such as compressed semesters.

 It is the supervisor’s responsibility to set up the work the student will perform.
-Students may depend on these wages for support so it is important that the supervisor arrange for work when the student is scheduled to come in.
+Students depend upon these wages for support so it is important that the supervisor arrange for work when the student is scheduled to come in.

-Students are not eligible for staff benefits unless they are employed in staff positions.
+Students are not eligible for staff benefits unless they are employed as staff in staff positions.
 Eligibility for benefits is determined by the applicable collective agreement or handbook.
-Students are eligible for the student health plan (In Vancouver, the AMS/GSS Health & Dental Plan.
-In the Okanagan, the UBCSUO Health and Dental Plan.)
+Students are eligible for the student health plan (in Vancouver, the AMS/GSS Health & Dental Plan; or, the Okanagan, the UBCSUO Health and Dental Plan.)

-Certain categories of student employment (all CUPE 2278 positions, UAA, GAA, GRA) have vacation pay calculations included in their wage rate.
+Certain categories of student employment (including all CUPE 2278 positions, UAA, GAA, GRA) have vacation pay calculations included in their wage rate.
 Other student appointments (work study, summer career placement) receive 4% holiday pay in addition to the wage on each paycheque.

 If a student is sick on a day that he or she was scheduled to work, he/she can either make up the time (if possible and if their supervisor approves); otherwise, no hours are to be submitted for that day.
 If the student is paid monthly, those hours should be deducted from his/her pay via a time sheet to UBC Payroll.